 What Is Cloud Computing?

-For enterprise organizations navigating the complexities of digital transformation, cloud computing has become the foundational technology that enables scalability, security, and operational efficiency.
-At EPC Group, we have spent over 29 years helping Fortune 500 companies, healthcare systems, financial institutions, and government agencies architect, migrate, and optimize their cloud environments.
-This guide breaks down everything you need to know about cloud computing -- from core models to enterprise adoption strategies.
+Enterprise organizations encounter various challenges during digital transformation.
+Cloud computing is essential for scalability, security, and operational efficiency.
+At EPC Group, we have over 29 years of experience helping Fortune 500 companies, healthcare systems, financial institutions, and government agencies.
+We assist them in architecting, migrating, and optimizing their cloud environments.

 Understanding the Three Cloud Service Models

-Cloud computing is delivered through three primary service models, each offering different levels of control, flexibility, and management responsibility.
-Understanding these models is critical for choosing the right approach for your organization.
+Cloud computing has three main service models.
+Each model provides varying levels of control, flexibility, and management responsibility.
+It is important to understand these models to choose the best approach for your organization.

 Infrastructure as a Service (IaaS)